 Step 3: The applicant receives an advisory staff opinion as to whether the place is a likely candidate for the National Register.

 The applicant submits a completed nomination form along with additional supporting materials.
 Please review the Illinois Nomination Submittal Policy.
-The nomination form, and detailed instructions on how to complete it, is on the National Park Service’s website
+Detailed instructions on how to complete the form is located here: How to Complete the NR Form

 The complete and correct nomination form will be scheduled for the next meeting of the Illinois Historic Sites Advisory Council